lzwjava/blog-source/pages/resume.md

 ### Shanghai Neusiri Information Technology, Backend Engineer, 2024.08 - Present

-* Neusiri is a high-tech enterprise based in China, focusing on nearshore and offshore IT business outsourcing.
-It is a subsidiary of Neusoft Holdings.
-Wipro is a leading technology services and consulting company.
-HSBC Bank is one of the largest banking and financial services institutions in the world.
+* Neusiri is a China-based high-tech enterprise specializing in IT outsourcing, and a subsidiary of Neusoft Holdings.
+Wipro is a leading tech services firm, and HSBC Bank is a global financial giant.
 * Contracted directly with Neusiri, and through a partnership with Wipro, assigned to work for HSBC Bank.
 Contributing to backend development for a finance project.

 ### Freelancer, 2023.07 - 2024.08